db1group/dgs-engineer-guide/src/en/dgs-components/easy-monitor/getting-started.md

   After Cloning The Repository, Navigate to the Directory:

   `` `Bash
-  $ cd db1-stack
+  $ cd easy-monitor
   `` `

   Running The DB1-Stacklist Script:
-  BROWSE TO THE DB1-STACK DIRECTORY AND RUN THE DB1-STACKLIST SCRIPT TO CHECK AND INSTALL DOCKER AND DOCKER COMPOSIT.
+  BROWSE TO THE EASY-MONITOR DIRECTORY AND RUN THE DB1-STACKLIST SCRIPT TO CHECK AND INSTALL DOCKER AND DOCKER COMPOSIT.
 This script will detect its Linux Distribution and Install the Necessary Tools Automatically.

   `` `Bash
   $ chmod +x db1-stacklist